rmak05/Gaming_Arcade/README.md

-# PDS Capstone Project
-- TOPIC : Gaming Arcade
+# Gaming Arcade

-- This is a gaming arcade.
-It contains the following games.
+A neat terminal-based Gaming Arcade built in C, featuring 11 games all in one place.

-# Games made:
+# Available Games

  - 2048
  - Battleship
  - Bingo